COVID-19 FAQs for Pharmacy Students

 Each course will outline the grading option for that particular course.
 You will not be permitted to change the grading option that is indicated in your course outline.

-We are determining the best methods of assessing and evaluating students remotely.
-We are considering a combination of proctored and unproctored evaluations.
-The methods of evaluation will be communicated to you in your course outlines at the beginning of the semester.
+Courses will have a variety of methods of evaluation, including both formative and summative assessment.
+The method of evaluation for each course will be communicated to you through your course outlines at the beginning of the semester.

 Pharmacy Practice Experiences (PPE)